 Khawla Wakkaf (Syria)

 Khawla Wakkaf earned her LL.B. from the University of Tishreen School of Law, Syria (2010) and her LL.M. from the Syracuse University College of Law where she received the Civil Society Leadership Award from Open Society Foundations (2017).
 Before joining the J.S.D. program at Notre Dame Law School, Wakkaf worked as a legal fellow at Women Enabled International where she served as the organization’s representative to the U.S. Civil Society Working Group on Women, Peace, and Security.
 Wakkaf helped deliver humanitarian aid assistance to people from all over the world while serving with the American Red Cross and the Syrian Arab Red Crescent.
-Wakkaf's doctoral dissertation will focus on forced displacement and property rights under International law.
+Wakkaf's doctoral dissertation will focus on the topic of reparation and the treatment of refugees and migrants under international law.